 Mike Shertz, MD is a board-certified, practicing Emergency Medicine Physician and former Army Special Forces medic.
 He has trained individuals all over the world and brings you real-world examples and experience in an easy to absorb course.
 You’ll learn the science behind the techniques so you really understand what needs to be done and can do it under stress, as well as how to keep yourself and those you care about safe while you treat casualties.
 You’ll see lectures followed by hands-on skills demonstrations.
 With a small investment, you could train right alongside the videos from your living room or computer this weekend.
 By Monday, you could walk back into your school, look each student in the eye, knowing you could provide a holistic idea of how to keep your students safe, and how to treat them if they needed to you to do so.

-To see effective use of direct pressure to stop bleeding and for an improvised technique you can use on massive hemorrhage with kids, look at the direct clamshell pressure and pediatric improvised tourniquet videos on our bonus content page.
-To see a middle schooler teaching her classmates some of these basic skills, you can check out the blog.
+To see effective use of direct pressure to stop bleeding and for an improvised technique, you can use on massive hemorrhage with kids, look at the direct clamshell pressure and pediatric improvised tourniquet videos, and more in our articles archive.
+To see a middle schooler teaching her classmates some of these basic skills, you can check out the article.

 Thanks much Crisis Medicine and please keep up the good work.